ber00063/HTTP-Server/README.md

 and respond with a full resource path to the file.
 The code implements signal handlers to properly respond to signals and shut down server.
 In part two, I extended the implementation to a multi-threaded version that allows the server to concurrently communicate with multiple clients.
 This multi-threaded implementation utilizes mutexes to safely update the server queue.

+Every function implements error handling for function and system calls and safely responds to errors.